A Typeform glossary

 Logic Map - The Logic Map lives in the Logic tab of the Create panel.
 It’s a visual aid showing the paths of any logic you’ve set up for the typeform.
 This is the Logic Map for a typeform with branching set up at several points:

-Outcome quiz - This Simple Logic feature lets you link answer choices to different Endings.
+Outcome quiz - This Logic feature lets you link answer choices to different Endings.
 Respondents will see different Endings based on their combination of answers.
 Read more about Outcome quizzes here.

 Recall information - Recall information allows you to directly reference previous answers, variables, or Hidden Field values to create a personalized experience for your typeform respondent.
 Access Recall information in question titles and answers by typing @, which will bring up a list of available values.
 Read more about Recall information here.